HWTeng-Teaching/202409-ML-FinTech/FMS/README.md

-Please rename your pdf filename use your index number.
+Please rename your pdf filename use your index number + name.

+For example, 11_Ben.pdf

 Thank you!